TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 <BR CLEAR=”left” />

 -<a href="https://www.amazon.ca/s?k=12+position+terminal+block">12 position screw terminal blocks</a>
 _I used these becuase they are cheap, and not too difficult to connect the LED driver DIM(+ and -) wires to.
-For the 12 channel version, you need 3 of them, for the 24 channel version you need four._
+This project is building a 12 channel controller, so you need two of them (one for DIM+ connections and one for DIM- connections)._
 <img src="/images/12-position-power-screw-terminal-blocks.jpg" height="150px">
 <BR CLEAR=”left” />